seltf/shape-game/CODEBASE_DOCUMENTATION.md

 ## AI Agent Instructions for Code Modifications

+**⚠️ CRITICAL: DOCUMENTATION MAINTENANCE**

+**ANY AI agent working on this codebase MUST update CODEBASE_DOCUMENTATION.md whenever:**
+- New features are added (upgrades, entities, mechanics)
+- Game architecture changes
+- New modules or significant refactoring occurs
+- Coordinate system behavior changes
+- New common patterns or best practices emerge

+**The documentation is the contract between developers.
+Stale documentation leads to duplicated bugs and wasted time.
+ALWAYS keep docs current with code changes.**

 When an AI agent is tasked with modifying, debugging, or expanding this codebase, the following guidelines ensure quality, consistency, and maintainability:

 ### Pre-Modification Checklist